 ATN ProStaff Ambassador, Joshua Franklin, in the third installment of our Predator Hunting Tips, Tricks & Tactics discussed calls one should use during a particular season and how the coyotes’ life cycle plays an important role in how you call and where.
-In Part 3, we are going to discuss the differences between thermal and night vision, and how as a hunter they can help you #OWNTHENIGHT and #BETHEPREDATOR!
+In Part 3, we are going to discuss the differences between thermal vs. night vision, and how as a hunter they can help you #OWNTHENIGHT and #BETHEPREDATOR!

 Is Thermal Required to Kill More Coyotes?